George Fisher Baker: Media depiction

-The March 26, 1934, Time magazine article called him

-A 1934 article in Newsweek describes him as one of the most imposing figures in banking history.
-In the November 1994 issue of Worth magazine, James Grant, editor of a financial newsletter, calls Baker a hidebound turn-of-the-century banker who always got his loans repaid.
+In 1934, Time called him "the richest, most powerful and most taciturn commercial banker in U. S. history", while an article in Newsweek described him as one of the most imposing figures in banking history.

+In the November 1994 issue of Worth magazine, James Grant, editor of the financial newsletter Grant's Interest Rate Observer, calls Baker a hidebound turn-of-the-century banker who always got his loans repaid.

 Baker was famously silent in public, never commenting on events or giving interviews, until 1922, at age 82, when he gave his first newspaper interview.
 Thereafter, he spoke occasionally at luncheons and gatherings.

+Businesses

+The following is a list of businesses in which Baker held a controlling or otherwise significant interest during his lifetime.